HealthSamurai/documentation/modules-1/security-and-access-control/how-to-guides/rbac/role-based-access-control-with-acl.md

 ## Populate configuration file

 {% hint style="warning" %}
 In the following configuration project user and client credentials are written as plain text to simplify the topic.
-In real life scenirous it is important to define credentials with ENVs
+In real life scenarios it is important to define credentials with ENVs
 {% endhint %}

 ```edn